Personal Branding and Company Branding: Incompatible or win-win?

 So, in this context, I think the way a manager comes across is increasingly important, especially those that represent companies before public opinion, because quite often it is the only thing that is known about a company.

 For example, if you are reading this article it is very likely that you have never heard of Essity.
 The perception that you will have about the company will be, on the one hand, what I tell you about it, and on the other, the impression that I make on you through this article or if you look me up on social networks.
-And precisely for this reason, the way the manager “José Ramón”, comes across both in professional and personal terms, is also very important for my company.
+And precisely for this reason, the way the manager “José Ramón”(my personal branding), comes across both in professional and personal terms, is also very important for my company.

 My personal interests are nutrition and sports for better health, interests that, fortunately, are perfectly compatible with those of my company, whose goal is to remain a company that is a “leader in hygiene and health“.
 So, when I speak as a spokesperson for the company, I talk about these issues in a professional way; and on a personal level, I usually share and publish articles on health or lifestyle for executives in my blog and in my Instagram and LinkedIn accounts.